sanjay-azad/en/docs/ai.md

 ## AI - A Boon or A Bane

 In the early 80s and 90s, there used to be questions like: "*Is science a boon or a bane?*".
 The science - as we knew it then, has had its share of positives and negatives.
 We have coped and adjusted with time.
-Mostly we have chosen science over everything else, as it paved the way for progress.
+Mostly we have chosen science over everything else, as it paved the way for economic progress and well being.

-As we grapple with the realities of AI, the question remains the same today - but it entails a severe problem.
+As we grapple with the realities of AI, the question remains the same today - but it entails a severe consequence.

+AI is proving to be helful in our quest to know more - model the natural life processes and give more power to decision making into the hands of humans.
+That is the sole reason for its growth and popularity.
+Through AI, we are feeding the right content to the individual as per their liking, deciding optimal routes while driving, approving or rejecting loan applications to say the least.
+We have language models and are seamless in automated translations.
+The goal is to automate some hectic manual tasks.

 AI is science, and its impacts are going to be visible in human societies in few years.
 Are we going to accept what all it has to offer?
 Do we have freedom to be selective?
 AI is not going to impact us directly.
 It is going to change few ideals and establishments that we have anchored on for a stable society - like human rights, sexuality & democracy.
 The beliefs and identities will change and new ideals will emerge.
 Although such things are not new - and has been happening since time immemorial, but AI will change the pace.
 With great momentum, there is little time to adjust and react - and this throws a complete new form of possibilities and properties.